 The PCU is the BBC's own internal mechanism for dealing with around 1,200 "serious" complaints a year which relate to broadcasting standards laid out in the BBC Producer Guidelines.
+All complaints have to be in writing and the DG has set a target of having all disputes resolved in ten working days.

-Complaints to the Director General and the Board of Governors are either passed to BBC Information or replied to on the basis of a briefing from the programme area in the first instance.
-If complainants are dissatisfied, and if the complaint is within the remit for "serious breaches of editorial standards", they may be referred on to PCU.
+All complaints to the Director General and the Board of Governors are handled by the PCU.
 Viewers and listeners are told that the PCU is where they should direct serious complaints about BBC programmes.